brightlayer-ui/mapbox/README.md

 ```
 For more detailed instructions on using Mapbox in your application, read about our [Visualization Patterns](https://pxblue.github.io/patterns/visualizations) and see our demos for [Angular](https://stackblitz.com/github/pxblue/mapbox/tree/master/angular-demo) and [React](https://codesandbox.io/s/github/pxblue/mapbox/tree/master/react-demo).

-For more information on using Mapbox in your application, see our [visualization](https://pxblue.github.io/patterns/visualizations) design page.

 ## Demos
 | Framework           | Live Examples  |